 What is the reality of the situation?
 Are you bleeding cash, or are you hemorrhaging funds?
 Is it so bad that you need to look into a business sale or scale down your operation?
 Or are you in a good position but just need some business guidance on the next steps?
 Either way, our accounting experts can analyze your financial condition to provide recommendations on how to improve your fiscal position.

 Remember to be honest with yourself, your team, and your investors.
 Optimism is great, but delusional optimism is deadly.

 How to prioritize cash resources for expenses

 If you believe your financial problems are fixable, then it’s imperative to review how to utilize your cash on hand.
-Below we have suggested a framework around expenses to prioritize and potential opportunities to look into which could improve your cash flow.
+Below we have suggested a framework around expenses to prioritize potential opportunities to improve your cash flow.

-If you have questions or need help managing your cash flow, reach out to us for more information on our Outsourced CFO services.
+If you need help managing your cash flow, reach out to us for information on our Outsourced CFO services.

 Priority #1: Allocating for Upcoming Taxes

 We recommend never using tax money as operating capital.
 You run the risk of not making enough money back in time to pay your taxes and can ultimately end up in a significantly worse position.